kennyfraser/wp-sync-test/_pages/installing-enterprise-edition-1-6/automated-gui.md

 *   Cluster nodes must have SSH enabled and ports open from the bootstrap node
 *   The bootstrap node must have an unencrypted SSH key that can be used to authenticate with the cluster nodes over SSH

-[installing-enterprise-edition-hardware] [installing-enterprise-edition-software]
+[installing-enterprise-edition-hardware] [installing-enterprise-edition-software-ssh]

-# Step 3: Installation
+# Install DCOS

 **Important:** Encrypted SSH keys are not supported.

 1. From your terminal, start the DCOS installer with this command.

         $ sudo bash dcos_generate_config.ee.sh --web

+    Here is an example of the output.

         Running mesosphere/dcos-genconf docker with BUILD_DIR set to /home/centos/genconf
         16:36:09 dcos_installer.action_lib.prettyprint:: ====> Starting DCOS installer in web mode
         16:36:09 root:: Starting server ('0.0.0.0', 9000)

-    You can add the verbose (`-v`) flag to see the debug output:
+    **Tip:** You can add the verbose (`-v`) flag to see the debug output:

         $ sudo bash dcos_generate_config.ee.sh --web -v

-2. Launch the DCOS web installer in your browser at: `http://<public-ip>:9000`.
+2. Launch the DCOS web installer in your browser at: `http://<bootstrap-node-public-ip>:9000`.

 3. Click **Begin Installation**.